karan-gill/vidyakosh/physics-complexity-information-game-theory.md

 ### Price of Anarchy

-*   Optimization by oracles is possible given enough information processing to arrive at correct decision: GI bill gave millions of US soldiers free education, a house, and a job.
+*   Optimization by oracles is possible given enough information processing to arrive at correct decision.
+Examples:
+    *   GI bill gave millions of US soldiers free education, a house, and a job.
+    *   Tech companies prefer to vertically integrate AI, software, and hardware.
+    *   MATLAB is an integrated, managed ecosystem for technical computing.

 ## Incompleteness / Inefficiency